 KNEE REPLACEMENT SURGERY AND DISABILITY BENEFITS

-Knee replacement surgery can result in winning disability benefits if you can no longer work.
+Knee replacement surgery can result in winning SSD and SSI benefits if you can no longer work.
 Especially, if you have chronic pain and cannot work for longer than 12 months.
-Typically, over 600,000 knee replacement surgeries are performed every year in the United States.
+Typically, over 600,000 knee replacement operations are done every year in the United States.
 Sometimes people undergo double knee replacement surgeries.
-Many people have one knee surgery and a few weeks later, have the second knee replaced.
+For example, many people have one knee operation and a few weeks later, they have the second knee replaced.

-Knee replacement surgery is one of the most successful joint replacement operations.
+Knee replacement surgery is one of the most successful joint operations.
 According to research, more than 82 percent of total knee replacements are still functioning 25 years later.
-However, for a certain percentage of people, knee replacement may not work.
-Research suggests approximately 20% of those who have a total knee replacement, experience chronic pain.
+However, for certain people, knee surgery may not work.
+Research suggests almost 20% of those who have a total knee replacement experience chronic pain.

 ELIGIBILITY FOR SSD & SSI BENEFITS AFTER KNEE REPLACEMENT SURGERY